 \end{remark}

-\begin{remark} In a different direction, another aspect that should be analysed is if the ``lifting property" through $\V{\H} \twoheadrightarrow \Sh{\H}$ also holds for other natural topoi morphisms as the {\em logical functors}.
-Since logical functors and (the left part of) geometric morphism coincide only trivially (i.e. iff when both are equilavences of categories), this will be in fact a new direction to pursue.
+\begin{remark} In a different direction, another aspect that could be analysed is if the ``lifting property" through $\V{\H} \twoheadrightarrow \Sh{\H}$ also holds for other natural topoi morphisms, such as the {\em logical functors}.
+Since logical functors and (the left part of) geometric morphism coincide only trivially (\emph{i.e.} iff when both are equivalences of categories), this will be in fact a new direction to pursue.